-Do you want to know the concerns of honey for Diabetics?
+Do you want to know the concerns of Honey for Diabetics?

 Honey can be named as a natural sweetener which is loaded with calories, carbohydrates, Antioxidants, Minerals, and Vitamins.

-Where does honey come from?
+Where does honey, come from?

-Why Honey and not Sugar?
+Why is Honey Used Instead of Sugar?

 Though honey contains larger calories in a tablespoon than sugar the Glycemic index is lower.
-Glycemic Index is a particular reading that helps us know how much a particular food increases the blood sugar level
+Glycemic Index is a particular reading that helps us know how much a particular food increases the blood sugar level.

 Studies also revealed that Honey enhances the secretion of insulin and reduces blood sugar levels.
 The secretion of insulin balances and brings down the glucose level in the blood decreases the fasting serum glucose, stabilizes the glucose levels during fasting and decreases the glucose levels postprandial.